Collector's Guide: The Rolex GMT-Master Reference 1675 in Steel

 U.S. Patent for the GMT-Master case.
 Note the crown guards.

 One key attribute for collecting reference 1675s is to look for the chamfered or beveled lugs.
 On unpolished examples, these are an extremely attractive element to the case.
 For collectors, it is important to note that the earlier examples of the reference 1675 often had wider chamfered edges but by the end of the reference 1675 production the bevels are much narrower.
 Oftentimes, when vintage GMT-Master watches are recut or laser welded the people doing the work add thicker bevels or narrower bevels due to lack of knowledge and these incorrect chamfers can be quite jarring and incorrect for the era.
 The beloved bevels are featured in the subsequent references to a lesser extent, but would be sadly removed from the case completely once ceramic bezels entered the picture.
-It is similar to how the “white gold surrounds” hour markers beginning with the later reference 16750s changed the nature of the GMT-Master forever and made so many of us collectors only want the early “transitional” reference 16750s or 1675s due to the charisma of the luminous material being applied directly to the dial.
+It is similar to how the “white gold surrounds” hour markers beginning with the later reference 16750s changed the nature of the GMT-Master forever and made so many of us vintage collectors only want the early “transitional” reference 16750s or 1675s due to the charisma of the luminous material being applied directly to the dial.

 Comparable Offerings & Prices